-Year Group Newsletters - These are sent via email or/and ClassDojo - These contain year group specific information about the curriculum, learning, trips etc function for year groups.
+Year Group Newsletters - These are sent via email or/and ClassDojo - These contain year group specific information about the curriculum, learning, trips etc

+Class Dojo - This is an individual behaviour tracker.
+We also use it as a message board function for year groups.
 We do not use this as a private messaging service between school and home.
 You can download an app for your device and will be given a log in link by your class teacher.